aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/add-watermark-to-pdf/_index.md

 ## **Add image watermark to PDF**

-You can add an image watermark to a PDF just by specifying the image bytes of an image.
-Also, you can set alignment, offset, rotation, opacity, foreground/background, and scale to page in [RenderingWatermark](https://reference.aspose.com/cells/javascript-cpp/renderingwatermark/).
+You can add an image watermark to a PDF by specifying the image bytes.
+Additionally, you can set alignment, offset, rotation, opacity, foreground/background, and scale to the page in [RenderingWatermark](https://reference.aspose.com/cells/javascript-cpp/renderingwatermark/).

 ```html
 <!DOCTYPE html>